Aiven-Labs/demo-opensearch-python/README.rst

 Trademarks
 ----------

-OpenSearch, NodeJs and npm are trademarks and property of their respective owners.
+OpenSearch, Python are trademarks and property of their respective owners.
 All product and service names used in this website are for identification purposes only and do not imply endorsement.